DevAggarwal01/windowpane/README.md

 # Aurora
+# TODO list after getting domain

-After deploying, the webhook endpoint needs to be configured to a different url
+1. After deploying, the webhook url registered in Mux settings needs to be changed
+2.

 To start your Phoenix server: